 Athletic perf.

 Poll The brand interest poll adds another layer to the respondent profile.
-Of the ~1,606 unique respondents, 78.7% were researching powders and 16.8% were researching ready-to-drink products.
-Powder dominance is effectively unchanged from the February release, reinforcing that the audience composition is stable even as the sample grows.
+Of the ~2,669 unique respondents, 78.9% were researching powders and 18.1% were researching ready-to-drink products.
+Powder interest remains dominant and nearly unchanged from April, while RTD interest has gained modestly as the sample expanded.

 Powder vs. Ready-to-Drink